Televisión Pública: 2000–2023: Canal 7, TV Pública and Televisión Pública Argentina

 On April 18, 2016, as part of its 65th anniversary, TV Pública changed its name to Televisión Pública Argentina (Argentine Public Television)..

 Since December 2023

 In December 2023 Javier Milei became president of Argentina.
 Milei's views include privatization or closure of Televisión Pública.
 On election day, while Milei was voting, several of his supporters attacked a Canal 7 crew covering the election and threatened to seize reporter Gabriela Radice's microphone.

 Milei has included public radio and television and the national news agency Telam on the list of state enterprises he intends to privatize or close, saying that the public media had become "a propaganda mechanism."
 He has announced that he will abolish all state advertising in the media.
-Reporters Without Borders has condemned his actions as "encouraging media concentration and limiting pluralism and diversity, which has above all affected the most vulnerable media."
+Reporters Without Borders condemned his actions as "encouraging media concentration and limiting pluralism and diversity, which has above all affected the most vulnerable media."